 Children's Hospital is part of the UPMC family.

-When your child is born with a birthmark or vascular malformation, the specialists in the Pediatric Vascular Anomalies Center at Children’s Hospital of Pittsburgh of UPMC can provide a coordinated team approach to his or her treatment.
+When your child is born with a birthmark or vascular malformation, the specialists in the Pediatric Vascular Anomalies Center at UPMC Children's Hospital of Pittsburgh can provide a coordinated team approach to his or her treatment.

 Our specialists are trained to care for children with a wide spectrum of birthmarks, including hemangiomas and the complications that accompany them, as well as vascular malformations, which can be made up of veins, arteries, capillaries, and lymph vessels.